-Seal your brand new or or existing concrete surface to prevent contaminants from penetrating the surface.
-Concrete sealing will;
+Seal your brand new or or existing concrete floor to prevent contaminants from penetrating the slab surface.
+Our concrete sealing service will;

-It’s a little bit like getting your car paint polished and then adding a sealant over the top to preserve that look for as long as possible.
+It’s a little bit like getting your vehicle’s paint polished and then adding a sealant over the top.
+Grinding then sealing your concrete floor is a similar process that will help preserve the look for as long as possible.

 "extreme attention to detail"

-“…We were extremely pleased with all aspects of Mark’s work on the polished slab in our house renovation.
+“…We were extremely pleased with all aspects of Mark’s work on the concrete slab he sealed in our house renovation.
 He has a professional attitude, extreme attention to detail and exhibits a high level of skill….”

 Generally speaking people will get concrete sealing in Melbourne when they have their concrete polished.
 It’s a little bit like getting your car paint polished and then adding a sealant over the top to preserve that look for as long as possible.
 You can do this for brand new concrete or existing slabs that are either indoors or outdoors.
 Depending on the condition of the slab it may need to be grinded first to take away any imperfections and prepare it ready to be sealed.
 It is possible that without this extra layer of protection the concrete can absorb moisture and may begin to crack, spall, flake or discolour as it ages.

 What type of concrete sealers can we apply to a floor?